sagc-bioinformatics/mgikit/docs/pages/reformat.md

 - **`--force`**: this flag is to force the run and overwrite the existing output directory if exists.

-- **`--flexible`**: By default, the tool will calculate the length of the first read and its all parts and use this information in the analysis for a quicker determination of the read boundaries. `--flexible` option, will make the tool determine the read boundaries based on the `new line` character (`\n`).

 - **`--info-file`**: The name of the info file that contains the run information.
 Only needed when using the `--input` parameter. [default: BioInfo.csv]

 - **`--disable-illumina`**: reads will be left as is and only quality reports will be generated.